yingding/kf-examples/workshops/pipeline1.md

 ## 2. Create first kubeflow pipeline

-Let's `CONNECT` to the created JupyterLab workbench `pipeline-test` with the kubeflow access token mounted.
+Let's `CONNECT` to the created JupyterLab workbench `<yourname>-pipeline-test` with the kubeflow access token mounted.

 You can create a Python Jupyter Notebook from the `Launcher` by click on the Notebook `Python 3`.

 In this tutorial, you will start with a provided `notebook` to start your first pipeline.

-1. Fetch the workshop git code repository by typing the following in terminal in the `pipeline-test` JupyterLab workbench:
+1. Fetch the workshop git code repository by typing the following in terminal in the `<yourname>-pipeline-test` JupyterLab workbench:
 ```shell
 cd $HOME;
 git clone https://github.com/yingding/kf-examples;